Glossary of Pulmonary Hypertension (PH) Terms

 Ventavis: An FDA-approved inhaled treatment for PAH.
 Ventavis is the brand name for iloprost.
 See also iloprost | Read more about Ventavis

-Ventricular septal defect (VSD): A hole in the ventricular septum, the wall that separates the right and left ventricles of the heart.
+Ventricular septal defect (VSD): A hole in the ventricular septum, the wall that separates the right and left lower chambers of the heart.
 The hole allows blood to communicate between these two chambers.
+See congenital heart disease and Eisenmenger syndrome.
 Learn more about VSD

 VO2: A measure of the amount of oxygen (O2) that the body takes in (and thus uses).
 Doctors measure peak VO2 during exercise; the higher the number, the better the ability of your heart and lungs to deliver oxygen to your body.
 It is measured in milliliters of oxygen per minute.